Exception Register

 Controls

-Compensating controls, validation evidence, deployment date, expected coverage, and any known gaps or bypass limits.
+Compensating controls, validation evidence quality, deployment date, expected coverage, and any known gaps or bypass limits.

 Expiry